BjornFJohansson/An-Hour-of-Python/README.md

 Anaconda is available for the Microsoft Windows, MacOSX and Linux platforms.

-Go to the [website](https://store.continuum.io/cshop/anaconda) of Anaconda (Fig ).
-Download the Anaconda installation file for your operating system and follow the installation instructions and select default options whenever applicable.
+Go to the Anaconda [website](https://store.continuum.io/cshop/anaconda).
+Download the Anaconda installation file for your operating system and follow the installation instructions to save the file.
 Beware that the installation file is large ~400 mb.

 Double click the installer and follow the instructions.
 Select default options when asked.